 - Tweets about location of bus and hours when donations are being accepted

 - Video of event to post on website or Facebook afterwards

 Update the calendar periodically to reflect changes and new story ideas.
-For more on the basics of social media and rural transit, view the recording of National RTAP’s 101 Webinar on Social Media from fall 2013.
+For more on the basics of social media and rural transit, view the recording of National RTAP’s 101 Webinar on Social Media.